mieweb/docs/content/functions/portal-management/outside-contact-portal-smp-portal-clinic-sender-user-experience.md

 ### Batch Sending of Documents to Contacts

 Multiple documents can be batched and sent using the Batch feature.
-Navigate to the patient chart and click on the "Batch" icon link (List View) or "Batch link (Detail View).
+Navigate to the patient chart and click on the "Batch" icon link (List View) or "Batch" link (Detail View).

 ![](./outside-contact-portal-smp-portal-clinic-sender-user-experience.assets/8bac0d8f7b083fa375611cc27c84b48e.png)